louwerse/tomlouwerse-new-site/content/en/home/bio.md

 ### Professional service and outreach

-I fulfil various professional service roles.
-I am a board member of Leiden University's [Centre for Dutch Politics and Governance](https://www.universiteitleiden.nl/cnpb) and a steering committee member of the [Global Transformations and Governance Challenges](https://www.universiteitleiden.nl/en/gtgc) programme at Leiden University.
+Next to my position on the Board of the Institute of Political Science, I am a board member of Leiden University's [Centre for Dutch Politics and Governance](https://www.universiteitleiden.nl/cnpb).

-My outreach activities include polling aggregation in the [Netherlands](http://peilingwijzer.tomlouwerse.nl/), published by the public broadcaster NOS, and [Ireland](http://www.pollingindicator.com/) (together with Stefan Müller).
+My outreach activities include the polling aggregation project ['Peilingwijzer'](http://peilingwijzer.tomlouwerse.nl/) in the Netherlands, published by the public broadcaster NOS.
+I founded a similar ['Irish Polling Indicator'](http://www.pollingindicator.com/) project in Ireland, which now continues under the excellent stewardship of Stefan Müller.
 I am a co-founder and co-editor of the Dutch political science weblog [Stuk Rood Vlees](http://www.stukroodvlees.nl/).

 Between 2015 and 2021, I was a member and later chair of the steering committee of the [Standing Group on Parliaments](http://standinggroups.ecpr.eu/parliaments/), one of the largest and most active specialist groups within the European Consortium for Political Research (ECPR).
 In 2017 and 2018, I co-organized the Dutch Flemish Political Science conference [*Politicologenetmaal*](http://politicologenetmaal.eu/) with Hans Vollaard, Corinna Jentzsch and Nicolas Blarel in Leiden.
 In 2019, I co-organized the [Standing Group on Parliaments Conference](http://standinggroups.ecpr.eu/parliaments/?page_id=499) in Leiden with Rudy Andeweg, Tim Mickler and Cynthia van Vonno.